Skip to content

 echo "::attach::foobar.yaml"

-Sending an artifact to an execution environment
+Sending a file to an execution environment

 ::put file={name}::{path}